manasakani/manaskani.github.io/cv/index.md

 ## Teaching

-Winter 2022: Taught a subset of the exercise sessions for *Semiconductor Devices: Quantum Transport at the Nanoscale*, ETH Zürich
+Supervision of 3 Masters-level semester projects and 1 Masters thesis at ETH Zurich.

-Winter 2021: Taught Tutorials sessions for *NE140 - Linear Circuits*, University of Waterloo
+Taught a subset of the exercise sessions for *Semiconductor Devices: Quantum Transport at the Nanoscale*, ETH Zürich

-Fall 2020: Held office hours for *NE471 - Nanoelectronics*, University of Waterloo
+Taught Tutorials sessions for *NE140 - Linear Circuits*, University of Waterloo

-Spring 2020: Taught Tutorials sessions for *NE344 - Electronic Circuits*, University of Waterloo
+Held office hours for *NE471 - Nanoelectronics*, University of Waterloo

-Winter 2020: Taught Tutorials sessions for *NE140 - Linear Circuits*, University of Waterloo
+Taught Tutorials sessions for *NE344 - Electronic Circuits*, University of Waterloo

 <!-- blank line -->
 ----